 - Check all bolts.
 Quiver, sights, rest, stabilizers.

 - Check limbs.
 Look for any damage to ends, axle points, cups.

 - Check cable guides, roller or slider for damage or wear.

-- Primarily just make sure the strap and buckle or Velcro is in good condition and the jaws and trigger are in proper working order.
+Primarily just make sure the strap and buckle or velcro on your archery release is in good condition and the jaws and trigger are in proper working order.
 I happen to have a spare.

 Tuning a Bow

 If all is in good condition, simply shoot your bow.
 I suggest shooting the broadheads to see how and where they fly.
 A properly tuned bow and arrow combo will almost always result in broadheads and field points having the same point of impact (POI).
 If you are having broadhead flight issues now is the time to figure out what the problem is instead of a few days before the hunt.

 HINT: bow shops are slammed from mid August to October here in the west.
 If you need to start from scratch try paper tuning first, then walk back method, then broadhead tuning, and broadhead walk back.